Business Law

 Do I need an operating agreement for my LLC?

-Pennsylvania does not require operating agreements, but operating without one subjects your LLC to default state provisions that may not serve your business interests.
-An operating agreement establishes management structure, voting rights, and member obligations specific to your company.
+Pennsylvania does not require every LLC to have a written operating agreement, but operating without one leaves the company subject to default statutory rules that may not match the owners’ expectations.
+A written agreement establishes management structure, voting rights, transfer restrictions, and member obligations specific to the business.

 What happens if LLC members disagree without an operating agreement?